-Car insurance in Georgia is expensive because the state has some of the most accident-prone highways in the country.
-Georgia also gave insurance companies the right to raise premiums without the approval of the state insurance commissioner, which has caused rate hikes.
-You can expect to pay approximately $1,660 per year for full coverage car insurance in Georgia or $690 per year for minimum coverage.
-Car insurance in Georgia is more expensive than the national average, which is around $1,500 annually for full coverage and about $600 per year for minimum coverage.
+Car insurance in Georgia is expensive because the state gave insurers the right to raise rates on certain coverage types without the approval of the state insurance commissioner.
+In Georgia, you can expect to pay approximately $4,689 per year for full coverage car insurance or $1,997 per year for minimum coverage.
+Car insurance in Georgia is more expensive than the national average, which is around $2,000 annually for full coverage and about $700 per year for minimum coverage.

 Top Reasons Car Insurance Is Expensive in Georgia

 - People in Georgia are driving more.
 As a result, the number of accidents, claims, and payouts is rising, too.
-In Georgia, there were approximately 1,440 fatal crashes in 2018, versus 1,164 fatal crashes in 2014.
+For example, there were approximately 1,377 fatal crashes in 2020 in Georgia, versus 1,329 fatal crashes in 2015.

 - Healthcare in Georgia is getting more expensive.
 Car insurance companies are hit hardest when paying out claims involving medical bills, and it’s not getting any cheaper.
 Healthcare spending increases by an average of 6.2% every year in Georgia.

 - Georgia is experiencing more severe weather.
-In Georgia, severe weather events like tropical storms, flooding, and droughts are becoming increasingly common.
+In Georgia, weather events like severe storms, droughts, and tropical cyclones are becoming increasingly common.
 These weather events cause insurers to pay out a higher number of claims, which tend to be more expensive and less predictable.
 As a result, they have to raise rates to keep pace.

-Multiple things affect the cost of car insurance.
-You can’t control all of them, but you do have a say in most of the contributing factors.
+Multiple factors affect the cost of car insurance.
+Some things you can’t control, but you do have a say in most of the contributing factors.
 Driving safely, obeying traffic laws, and keeping a clean driving record are the best ways to keep your insurance costs down.

-Otherwise, the best way to lower car insurance costs is to compare rates from at least three insurance companies.
+Other than that, the best way to lower your car insurance costs is to compare rates from at least three insurance companies.
 Ideally, you should check your rates every 6-12 months, when you renew your policy.
 But at a minimum, be sure to check your record and shop for rates every three to five years, since you may be able to get a lower rate if a traffic violation falls off your record.

-In Georgia, the most expensive policies cost roughly $1,795, and the least expensive coverage costs around $740, when all driver profile information and coverage details are the same.
-That means you could save as much as $1,055 simply by shopping around.
+In Georgia, the most expensive policies cost roughly $3,843 per year, and the least expensive coverage costs around $945 per year, when all driver profile information is the same.
+That means you could save as much as $2,898 simply by shopping around.
 Be sure to confirm you’re getting all the discounts you’re eligible for, too.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.